 Decorative feeders: Although these feeders can be a bit pricier than plastic models with ports, they’re also the most eye-catching.
 They come with wide, flat glass bowls to hold fruit and nectar and are situated on metal hardware in the form of hanging chains or metal stakes.

-Butterfly feeding kits: This type of butterfly feeder isn’t made to put in your yard to attract the insects but instead to provide an educational experience for children.
+Butterfly feeding kits: This type of butterfly feeder isn’t made to be put in your yard to attract the insects but instead to provide an educational experience for children.
 The kits include mesh habitats and food to care for caterpillars and butterflies.
-Some kits even come with live caterpillars or the option to purchase them once the kids have set up their butterfly habitat.
+Some kits even come with live caterpillars or the option to get them once the kids have set up their butterfly habitat.

 Each butterfly feeder is made up of several parts that are crafted to hold the units and for feeding butterflies once they arrive.

 Chain, hook, and stake: Most butterfly feeders are secured by hanging or via a stake in the ground.
 Decorative feeders with glass bowls can be found in models with chains or stakes, while most butterfly feeders with ports are attached to a metal rod with a hook on the top for hanging.
 Butterfly feeders with stakes can be placed anywhere in your yard or garden where there is deep soil.
-If you choose a hanging model, you can place it on a tree or decorative garden or landscape pole.
+If you choose a hanging model, you can place it on a tree or on a decorative garden or landscape pole.

 Bowl: Butterfly feeders with decorative or artsy designs have a shallow bowl for holding nectar and fruit.
 Glass is the most popular material for these small vessels.

 Ports: Some butterfly feeders have ports instead of open bowls.
-These small holes are located on the top portion of a butterfly feeder and are designed so butterflies can suck out the nectar below.
+These small holes are located on the top portion of a butterfly feeder and are designed so butterflies can suck out the nectar underneath.
 Some feeders with ports have replaceable wicks that mimic flower parts and encourage butterflies to feed.

 Fruit dishes: In addition to ports, many butterfly feeders that have a covered nectar compartment also have small, built-in dishes for placing pieces of fruit.
 Like ports, there are typically several fruit dishes on a feeder.